Merced, California: History

-Homes at the median level in Merced had lost 62% of their value from the second quarter of 2006, when they peaked at $336,743, the biggest drop anywhere in the country, according to data provided to Forbes by Local Market Monitor, a Cary, North-Carolina-based real-estate research firm.
+Homes at the median level in Merced had lost 62% of their value from the second quarter of 2006, when they peaked at $336,743, the biggest drop anywhere in the country.
 Home prices have since rebounded, with the median sale price in April 2018 at $247,000.
 The current average being $358,000.
-Terry Ruscoe of Merced-Yosemite Realty, noted investors from outside of the Valley were helping to drive up home prices.
-Ruscoe said, "A tremendous amount of out-of-town buyers.
-Our primary client comes from the LA area or the Bay Area.
-We see a lot of them coming in and buying properties, even coming in now when the prices are moving up quickly because they know they can rent those."
+Investors from outside of the Valley were helping to drive up home prices.

 The metro area went to a 14.2% unemployment rate in December 2013.
 Having since recovered to a rate of 8.7% in April 2018.
 Some efforts have been directed towards diversifying its economy and are showing a lowering trend in the overall unemployment rate, according to the Bureau of Labor Statistics.

 During the Great Recession Merced suffered one of the greatest property price collapses in the country and house prices at the end of 2009 had fallen to 1998 levels, according to Zillow, making housing affordable compared to many other California locations.

 The economy has traditionally relied upon agribusiness and upon the presence of Castle Air Force Base.
 Over the past twenty years, more diversified industry has entered the area, including printing, fiberglass boat building, warehousing and distribution, and packaging industries.

 In September 1995, Castle Air Force Base closed after phasing down over the previous three years.
 This affected residential real estate and some sectors of the retail and service economies, but overall retail continued to increase.
 Industrial development is increasing in the area.
 It is now known as the Castle Airport Aviation and Development Center.
 The Castle Air Museum remains at the site.